Zareix/dashed/README.md

 # Dashed

-Dashed is selfhosted dashboard for your homelab.
+testDashed is selfhosted dashboard for your homelab.
 It's designed to be dead simple to use and setup, while still offering a admin interface to edit the dashboard.

 See how to use it in our [wiki](https://github.com/Zareix/dashed/wiki)